 – Provide appropriate training for law enforcement for handling cases involving LGBT individuals and monitored detention areas

-– Recognize a person’s sexual orientation is subject to persecution that may require asylum
+– Recognize a person’s sexual orientation is subject to the persecution that may require asylum

 In the foreword of “Born Free and Equal,” Navi Pillay United Nations High Commissioner for Human Rights stated “For all the difficulties, this is a time of hope: an increasing number of States now recognize the gravity of the problem and the need for action.
 With commitment and the combined efforts of States and civil society, I am confident that we will see the principles of equality and non-discrimination translated into reality for millions of LGBT people around the world.”